Contributing Schools and Faculties

 Requirements and Structure Back to top

-The requirements and structure of the program are identical to the first three years of the Bachelor of Psychology program.
-Please refer to the program handbook for the Bachelor of Psychology for further details.
+The requirements and structure of the program are identical to the first three years of the Bachelor of Psychology (Program Code 11394) or the Bachelor of Psycholgy (Honours) (Program Code 12362) programs.
+Please refer to the program handbook for the Bachelor of Psychology (Honours) for further details.

 Transition Arrangements Back to top